 It makes sense: The faster a vehicle is traveling, the longer it will take to stop.
 This reasoning applies to both passenger vehicles and semi-trucks.

 Snow, ice, or rain can significantly increase braking distance.
 Any adverse road conditions can have this effect.

 While most passenger vehicles have hydraulic brakes, which are liquid and shorten stop time, semi-trucks often have air brakes, which take more time to work.

 When a truck driver first applies the brakes, air builds up across the length and breadth of the truck.
-After the buildup of air is complete, the breaks can begin to slow the vehicle.
+After the buildup of air is complete, the brakes can begin to slow the vehicle.
 This process takes time, which adds to the stopping distance.